aaronbloomfield/ccc/hws/btcscript/index.md

 ### Languages

-This assignment uses the [Python bitcoin package](https://pypi.org/project/python-bitcoinlib/).
+This assignment uses the [Python bitcoinlib package](https://pypi.org/project/python-bitcoinlib/); (documentation is [here](https://python-bitcoinlib.readthedocs.io/en/latest/), if you are interested, but you probably won't need it).
 Thus, this assignment must be completed in Python.
 You can install the package via `pip install python-bitcoinlib` (you may need to use `pip3` on your system).
 This is NOT installed on the VirtualBox image, so you will have to install it there as well.

 ### Provided files